How to Potty Train Your Puppy

 It is important to remember that the official definition of “house trained” is 8-12 weeks of no accidents while supervised in one area.
 That means most pups won’t be reliably house trained until at least 6-8 months of age, sometimes longer.
 It really comes down to how good YOU supervise and confine your puppy.

-Any change in routine or location can cause a house-training setback.
+Any change in routine or location can cause a potty training setback.
 Don’t get angry!
 Remember, it is all new to your puppy.

-Are you looking for a positive reinforcement puppy trainer in Northern Virginia?
+Are you looking for a dog trainer in Gainesville, Virginia?

-Contact me to get started training your Wonderpuppy!
+Contact me to get started training your Wonderdog!

 Previous